drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/2_clicking.md

 ## Before You Get Started

-`Element` provides the method `.click()` that will allow you to click the element you have selected.
+`Element` provides the method `.click({})` that will allow you to click the element you have selected.

+If you wish to click-open a link in a new tab, or the link opens a new tab on clicking, pass in the `{button: 'middle'}` argument.
+Otherwise Sinco will not know to connect to the new page, which is important if you want to get it via `browser.page(2)` for example.

+If clicking will change the page, pass `true` as the second argument (`waitForNavigation`) to the method call as `.click({}, true)`.
+So Sinco knows it has to wait until new location is loaded.

 In this tutorial, you will:

 - Create a headless browser instance;
+- Click a link with the middle mouse button;
+- Retrive the newly opened tab and get its location;
-- Click a link; and
+- Click a link normally in first tab and wait for page to load;
+- Get the first page's location; and
-- Assert the page was changed.
+- Assert the first page was changed and the second page opened to the right location.

 ## Folder Structure End State